ihsAl/medical-symptoms-app/README.md

 # In-Detail Documentations
-More in-detail documentations can be found in the 'docs' folder.
+More in-detail documentations for specific parts of the program can be found in the 'docs' folder.